puppetlabs/puppetlabs-splunk_qd/README.md

 # splunk_qd (Splunk Quick Deploy)

-Quick and simple deployment of Splunk for testing and evaulation.
+Lightning-fast deployment of Splunk for simple testing and evaluation.

-Module still early in development so goals and code will be changing wildly.
+This code is experimental and unsupported but rests upon the production-grade foundation of the Puppet Approved module [puppet/splunk](https://forge.puppet.com/puppet/splunk).

 #### Table of Contents